Warwickshire's best kept secret for road runners, Draycote Water offers smooth, flat road with stunning reservoir and countryside views.

-Distance Markers: The route will be clearly indicated with arrows, tape and Km markers where necessary.
+Distance Markers: The route will be clearly indicated with arrows, tape and distance markers where necessary.

 Water Stations: There will be water stations on the route at the finish and around the half-way point, at which water will be provided in recyclable plastic cups.

-Goody Bag: All runners will receive a goody bag on finishing the race.
+Goody Bag: All runners will receive refreshments and snacks on finishing the race.